 - Record Calls on Skype, Yahoo or similar instant messenger programs

 - If you have an encoding software, stream directly from virtual speakers to it.

 Yes and No both.
-The free version has limitation on number of speakers you can create and it emits a female voice after every few seconds.
-Now if you using it for personal use, you can ignore it but if you are using it professional work you can buy it.
+The free version has a limitation on several speakers you can create, and it emits a female voice after every few seconds.
+Now if you are using it for personal use, you can ignore it but if you are using it professional work you can buy it.

-This only supports audio but if you want to stream a video to your webcam or create virtual webcam that can be used by messenger program, I will suggest you to take a look at the list of Webcam Tools we talked about.
+The software only supports audio, but if you want to stream a video to your webcam or create virtual webcam that can be used by messenger program, I will suggest you take a look at the list of Webcam Tools we talked about.

-This application Works on Windows 7, Vista and XP.
+This application Works on Windows 10, Windows 8.1, Windows 7, Vista, and XP.
 32 and 64 bit systems.
-You can download both free and trial version from here
+You can download both free and trial versions.